EmperorOfCatkind/githowto/final_project-KyryloAleksandrov/README.md

 Also, both API and UI tests check login process, with API doing it to grab a cookie header to utilize in the next tests.

 For E2E UI testing I am using Playwright
-For API testing I am using Mocha and Chai (with playwright browser to grab cookies)
+For API testing I am using Mocha and Chai (with playwright browser to grab cookies in login service).
+For http request Axious is used.

 To run API tests - npm run test:api
 To run UI tests - npm run test:ui